Yuewen-Sun/yuewen-sun.github.io/_pages/about.md

 - *2024.12*: &nbsp;🎉🎉 Two papers are accepted by NeurIPS'24.
 - *2024.05*: &nbsp;🎉🎉 I made an invited talk on DataFunSummit2024.
 - *2024.01*: &nbsp;🎉🎉 One paper is accepted by AAAI'24.
-- *2023.04*: &nbsp;🎉🎉 I started postdoctoral research at Mohamed Bin Zayed University of Artificial Intelligence and Carnegie Mellon University.
+- *2023.04*: &nbsp;🎉🎉 I started postdoctoral research at MBZUAI and CMU.
 - *2022.08*: &nbsp;🎉🎉 I am a top reviewer of UAI'22.

 # 📝 First Author Publications